 EcoWisdom has trained Recreation Therapy students at Canadore College in how to offer accessible and virtual nature therapy programs.
 This was part of the Outdoor and Adventure Recreation course.

-EcoWisdom collaborated with clinical psychologist Dr. Karolina Balciunaite, who led a study of EcoWisdom’s Accessible Nature Wellbeing Program participants as a doctoral student at the University of Hertfordshire (supervisor: Stephen Pack).
+EcoWisdom collaborated with clinical psychologist Dr. Karolina Balciunaite, who led a study on EcoWisdom’s Accessible Nature Wellbeing Program participants while working as a doctoral student at the University of Hertfordshire (supervisor: Stephen Pack).
 Her study investigated changes in connectedness at the level of self, other and nature.

 to the study of EcoWisdom program impacts on disabled participants.
 Jacob is a doctoral student in the Clinical Psychology Program at Dalhousie University.